davecoffin/party/README.md

 `if (isIOS && !(parseFloat(device.osVersion) < 10)) this.buzz = UISelectionFeedbackGenerator.new();`

+That checks if the device is an iOS device running iOS 10 or higher.
 Now we can call methods off that new native iOS `UISelectionFeedbackGenerator` class.

 We can use intellisense to see all available methods, but since most iOS classes extend NSObject, there are a ton of methods available so its hard to find which ones are specific to this class.
 So all we have to do is head over to Apple's documentation: https://developer.apple.com/documentation/uikit/uifeedbackgenerator